5 Tips for How to Use CPAP With a Cold

 There are 3 types of CPAP masks.
 Which one is best for you will depend mostly on whether you breathe from your mouth when you sleep, whether you have facial hair, and how much you move in your sleep.

-The full face mask is the best option for somebody with a cold because it allows you to breathe through your mouth as well as your nose.
+We recommend a full face CPAP mask over a nasal mask or nasal pillow mask because it allows the CPAP user to breathe through their mouth as well as their nose which is helpful when you are congested from a cold.
 Thus, if your nose is stuffy you can still breathe.
-We recommend the Resmed Quattro full face mask for its high ratings, performance, and reliability.
+We recommend the Resmed Mirage Quattro full face mask for its high ratings, performance, and reliability, and the fact that it can stand up to high air pressure settings.

 In many cases, you can bring your stuffiness down to manageable levels using decongestants and other over-the-counter medicine.
-However, we recommend nasal sprays over decongestants.
+However, we recommend nasal sprays over decongestants because decongestants can have some serious side effects.
+They can increase blood pressure and irregular heartbeats which is why people who suffer from heart conditions should consult a doctor before taking certain decongestants.
+Pill and liquid decongestants can cause anxiety, nausea, headache, and dizziness.

 Tip 3: Humidifier Therapy

-If you don't have access to a steam room, and you definitely can't use your CPAP machine because of congestion, you could consider purchasing a humidifier.
+If you don't have access to a steam room, you could consider purchasing a humidifier.

 Tip 4: Vicks VaporRub